MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 they can select from a list of upstream tables and the console can generate the appropriate `CREATE TABLE ..
 FROM SOURCE` statements for those selected.

+Each `CREATE TABLE ..
+FROM SOURCE` statement will refer to a `SourceExport` for a given source, and each newly-added `SourceExport` for a Source will attempt to ingest a full snapshot of its relevant upstream data upon creation.
+This allows the new `SourceExport` to correctly backfill any newly added columns or defaults set in the upstream system, rather than returning Null values for any 'old' rows.
+The aim is to maintain correctness and consistency with the upstream when a query selects from new columns on rows that have not been updated since the new `SourceExport` was added.

 ### Implementation Plan

 1. Separate the planning of _sources_ and _subsources_ such that sources are fully